cleavinger/monster_2021/README.md

 <img src="./images/monster_icon.png" height=250>

 This is my take on a monster in a box.
-I had a brilliant idea and when I searched I saw so had 100's of others.
+I thought I had a brilliant idea to build a monster in a box and so I searched found that 100's of others also had the brilliant idea.
+So maybe this isn't super unique but it was great to get ideas and change my approach seeing some amazing builds out there.
 This is my take on a monster in a box with a lot of thoughts and influence from a variety of projects.

 To make halloween a little more fun I wanted to build something that would make people smile with fog, lights, lasers, sounds, and shaking.
 I wanted to this to be able to run autonomously or controlled via an app to let people control it remotely.